About Ruthie Moss L.Ac

 The Bladder channel with its internal branch connecting to the fetus

 Growing up I was an investigator.
 I chose to question, challenge and experiment, coming up with my own understandings.
 I was curious and as a result, never bored.
 In my life as a grownup I continue with my investigative mind.
-I find this trait very valuable in my practice.
+I find this trait valuable in my practice.
 I choose to work with styles of acupuncture that emphasizes exploring the patient’s body and continually cross-checking the treatment with the body’s response.

 In my twenties I found myself struggling with health conditions and western medicine offered little relief.
 I had digestive problems and bad menstrual pains.
 I depended on pain medication most of the month.
-I was constantly bloated, gassy and miserable.
+I was often bloated, gassy and miserable.
 I tried several treatment options and diets and finally I found an alternative healer who worked with a style of Tibetan medicine.
 She gave me acupuncture and I drank her herbs.
 Surprisingly to me, her treatments worked and they sparked my curiousity.
 My digestion patterns gradually cleared and my endometriosis shrank, then disappeared (to date).
 A year later I was pain free and spending my time researching alternative medicine schools for my own studies.

 the spleen channel